 1: Airalo – The best all-rounder for international travel

-Airalo works in over 200 countries worldwide, making it the best all-rounder for an eSIM for international travel in 2025.
+Airalo works in over 200 countries worldwide, making it the best all-rounder for an eSIM cards and internet providers with data (also unlimited) for international travel in 2026.

 If your phone is eSIM enabled, download the Airalo app for free, choose which destination you’re visiting, browse the packages, and install your SIM.